Ten top tips on why having a training partner / group is beneficial

 You can encourage each other along.
 There will be days when you absolutely don't feel like training - you'll be tired, or sore or both and the thought of lifting one foot off the floor seems like an ordeal, let alone full body weight.
-Or it may be raining or cold and you really don't feel like hitting the gym.
+Or it may be raining or cold and you really don't feel like going out at all.
 That's when a group or a buddy focussed on similar training goals is the best thing to keep you focussed, motivated and right on track.

 Training partners or training groups can play cheerleaders, boosting you along with words of encouragement which makes you exercise more than if you were on your own.

 Research has shown that people enjoy exercise more with a friend in tow or in a group, as it can help you to relax too.
-People who worked out with a friend felt more calm and less stressed afterward than those who worked out solo, found research from Santa Clara University.
+People who worked out with a friend felt more calm and less stressed afterward than those who worked out solo.

 Aerial class can be tough.
 Especially if you are under slept or haven’t been super consistent with your training.
 Going for that third attempt at a straddle or pike hold can seem daunting, maybe even impossible.
 Having a friend / group to empathise with and encourage you between attempts can make a big difference to your motivation and ability to succeed, not to mention keep you from taking yourself too seriously with jokes and quips.
 After all, aerial class is meant to be fun!